nomad-coe/greenX/README.md

 from file.The obvious approach is to move to a unit test framework In principle, one should not need to use pytest for this project.

+* Make sure shared libraries can also be built

 * In time-frequency CMake, turn the application test into a function, so it's compact and reusable.
 * Note GX lib entry point